artrivas/I2-HOFI/README.md

 ## Introduction
 This repository implements a novel approach to Fine-Grained Visual Classification (FGVC) using Graph Neural Networks (GNNs) for advanced feature interactions.
 By constructing inter- and intra-region graphs, our method combines global and local features to enhance visual pattern recognition.
 Using shared GNNs with an attention mechanism and the APPNP algorithm, our approach optimizes information flow, boosting model efficiency and stability with residual connections.
 Achieving state-of-the-art results on FGVC benchmarks, this work highlights GNNs' potential in capturing complex visual details.

+### Link to the Paper
+You can access the full paper here : [Interweaving Insights: High-Order Feature Interaction for Fine-Grained Visual Recognition](https://link.springer.com/article/10.1007/s11263-024-02260-y)

 ## Installation

 ### Prerequisites